tevora-threat/Dragnet/admin/README.md

 # ML
 Tensorflow is used for training and prediction

+# VoIP
+We use Asterisk to place our calls.
+You may use the SIP trunk of your choice- we currently use VoIP.ms

 # Endpoint
 This admin server runs a Node REST endpoint using Express.
 We use cloud functions to hit this endpoint.